Hazelcast Cloud is an enterprise-grade in-memory computing platform deployed and managed by the Hazelcast CloudOps team. The service

 The in-memory speed you count on, with the convenience and scalability of cloud.

-Hazelcast IMDG was up to 56% faster than Redis.
+Hazelcast Enterprise 3.12 was slightly faster than Redis.

 <native-memory allocator-type=”POOLED” enabled=”true”>

 No additional configuration in redis.conf file.
 System adjusted as per Redis process output suggestions:

 More comments on Redis clients on top of this page.